CongWang141/my_website/content/blog/Global-Carbon-Emission/index.md

 # Motivation
 Global warming has been brought up a long time ago, but it never draws most people's attention not even me till recently.
-Since 2020,  the wild fires in Austrilia and north America terrified me a lot.
-In 2022, heat wave stroms most places all around the world.
-Human activities could be one of the main reseasons for those catastraphic climate problems.
+Since 2020,  the wild fires in Australia and north America terrified me a lot.
+In 2022, heat wave storms most places all around the world.
+Human activities could be one of the main reasons for those catastrophic climate problems.
 Carbon emission is considered a good proxy to quantify the influence of human activities to global warming.
 This article tries to give some insights about the current status and historical change of global carbon emission.

 # Data Sourse
 The data for this analysis is from **World Bank Open Data**, link: https://data.worldbank.org/